-Certificate of Accomplishment, Advanced Arc Welding (SMAW and FCAW) (Plan Code: 4986)
+Certificate of Achievement, Advanced Arc Welding (SMAW and FCAW) (Plan Code: 3981)

-The Welding Technology Certificate of Accomplishment in Advanced Arc Welding will emphasize advance welding skills in the SMAW (Shielded Metal Arc Welding) and FCAW (Flux Core Arc Welding) processes.
+The Certificate of Achievement in Advanced Arc Welding will emphasize advance welding skills in the SMAW (Shielded Metal Arc Welding) and FCAW (Flux Core Arc Welding) processes.
 Course work includes a comprehensive study with an emphasis on application of fundamental welding techniques and safe industry practices.
+Potential careers that the program prepares students for include, but are not limited to, Pipe Fitters and Steamfitters, Sheet Metal Workers, as well as Structural Iron and Steel Workers.